otto2B/Civil-War-Dataset-Binary-Classification-Performance-Evaluation-with-Data-Correction/README.md

 **2. Results**

 First, we started replicating what the authors did in the paper *Comparing Random Forest with Logistic Regression for Predicting Class-Imbalanced Civil War Onset Data*.
-In addition, we used oversampling to test and as we will see in the table at the end, it gave better performances in term of F1 score.
+In addition, we used oversampling to test and as we will see in the table at the end, it gave better performances in terms of F1 score.

 <img src="images/final/LR_replication.png">